 There are a lot of ways you can make the Batman and Robin symbols.
 Because I have a Cricut Maker, I decided to use that!

 First, I uploaded the symbols for Batman and Robin to Cricut Design Space.
-I just used ones I found in Google Images.
+I just used the ones I found in Google Images.
 For the Robin symbol, I just uploaded the R, and then I created an oval behind it.

 I used black and yellow iron-on vinyl and my Cricut EasyPress.
 It made for a very smooth application to the shirts and the capes.
 I used this technique to layer heat transfer vinyl, and it went off without a hitch!

 If you don’t have a Cricut machine, you can still use the Iron-on vinyl.
 You will just need to cut out a template of the symbols, trace it, and then cut it out.
 There are also premade Batman iron-on and Robin iron ones as well.